Terms of Service

 A. Pledges and Donations.
 If you make a pledge or donation on this website, You agree to pay all pledges and donations specified.

 B. Payment Methods.
-Code.org will charge the pledge or donation you authorized, if any, to the PayPal account or credit card you designate.
-You authorize the credit card or PayPal account you designate to pay any amounts described herein and authorize Code.org, or any other company that acts as a billing agent for Code.org, to continue to attempt to charge all sums described herein to your credit card or PayPal account until such pledge or donation are paid in full.
+Code.org will charge the pledge or donation you authorized, if any, to the credit or debit card you designate.
+You authorize the credit or debit card you designate to pay any amounts described herein and authorize Code.org, or any other company that acts as a billing agent for Code.org, to continue to attempt to charge all sums described herein to your credit or debit card account until such pledge or donation are paid in full.

 Please read this section carefully since it limits the liability of Code.org and its parents, subsidiaries, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors (collectively, the “Code.org Entities”).
 Each of the subsections below only applies up to the maximum extent permitted under applicable law.
 Some jurisdictions do not allow the disclaimer of implied warranties or the limitation of liability in contracts, and as a result the contents of this section may not apply to you.
 Nothing in this section is intended to limit any rights you may have which may not be lawfully limited.